 Laura Emde

-Laura Emde is a third-year Media and Screen Studies and Journalism major with a minor in Music Industry at Northeastern University in Boston, Massachusetts.
+Laura Emde is a fourth-year Media and Screen Studies and Journalism major with a minor in Music Industry at Northeastern University in Boston, Massachusetts.
 She is passionate about everything involving the performing arts, such as film, music, theatre and more.

 Featured Articles